gaurav3590/PRODIGY_WD_05/README.md

 ## Weather App using Django Frame Work with weather API

 ### Run the Project:
-Step:1 cd Weather App run this command in the terminal.\n step:2 env/Scripts/Activate run this command in the terminal. step:3 pip install Django run this command in the terminal. step:4 cd weatherProject run this command in the terminal.
+Step:1 cd Weather App run this command in the terminal.<be>
+step:2 env/Scripts/Activate run this command in the terminal. step:3 pip install Django run this command in the terminal. step:4 cd weatherProject run this command in the terminal.